laszlo678/health-api/README.md

         Research platforms are not free, but I still want to analyse my data.

 1. Let's start with Fitbit
-    - why?
+    - why Fitbit?
 You can do your own market research (which OS, which device, which brand, which app) it's just not the scope of this :D

     https://accounts.fitbit.com/signup
     https://dev.fitbit.com/apps/new